Delhi Board of School Education: History

 DBSE was approved by the cabinet of Delhi on 6 March 2021 and was officially registered on 19 March 2021.
 On 11 August 2021, International Baccalaureate signed an MoU with government of Delhi.
 On 13 August 2021, DBSE was recognised by COBSE (Council Of Boards of School Education) which allowed DBSE to conduct exams and grant certificates.

+In 2025, the phasing out of DBSE was announced by the Education Department, with affiliated schools shifted back to CBSE.